MichaelPlug/CAKE-Ethereum/README.md

 ### Initizialization
 The database resetting and the deployment of the contract cannot be done using the API, you have to open your terminal and run in 'CAKE-Algorand/architecture' `sh resetDB.sh` and `sh deploy.sh`.
 At this point is possible to lunch the API, running `python3 API/api.py`.

-The terminal will show the base path to use to interract the API (in the following example it is 'http://127.0.0.1:8888/')
+The terminal will show the base path to use to interact the API (in the following example it is 'http://127.0.0.1:8888/')

 ```
 root@7e473ad21d74:/CAKE-Algorand/architecture# python3 API/api.py